-In 2011, we paid an aggregate of approximately \$9.2 million in cash (base salary and bonuses) and benefits as compensation to our eight executive officers during the year.
+In 2012, we paid an aggregate of approximately \$8.7 million in cash (base salary and bonuses) and benefits as compensation to our eight executive officers during the year, including \$0.5 million as part of their retirement and pension plan.

-Compensation packages of our executive officers, consisting of base salary, bonuses and, for some executive officers, annual grants of AER restricted share units (along with other benefits), are determined by the Nomination and Compensation Committee upon recommendation of the Chief Executive Officer on an annual basis.
-The annual compensation package of our Chief Executive Officer, consisting of base salary, bonus and annual grants of AER restricted share units (along with other benefits), is determined by the Board of Directors, upon recommendation of the Nomination and Compensation Committee.
-In addition, further equity awards may be granted by the Nomination and Compensation Committee under our equity incentive plan, as further outlined below.
+Compensation packages of our executive officers, consisting of base salary, bonuses and, for some executive officers, annual grants of AER equity instruments ("Annual Equity Awards"), along with other benefits, are determined by the Nomination and Compensation Committee upon recommendation of the Chief Executive Officer on an annual basis.
+The annual compensation package of our Chief Executive Officer, consisting of base salary, bonus and Annual Equity Awards, along with other benefits, is determined by the Board of Directors, upon recommendation of the Nomination and Compensation Committee.
+In addition, non-periodical AER equity awards ("Other Equity Awards") may be granted by the Nomination and Compensation Committee under our equity incentive plans, as further outlined below.

-The amount of the annual bonus and, if applicable, annual AER restricted share units (RSU) grant, for the executive officers and our Chief Executive Officer, determined by our Nomination and Compensation Committee and the Board of Directors, respectively, is dependent on the target bonus level and, if applicable, the target RSU level, pre-established for the individual executive officers and the Chief Executive Director by the Nomination and Compensation Committee and the Board of Directors, respectively, in combination with our actual performance relative to our internal budget for the past financial year, as approved by the Board of Directors each year, and the personal performance of the individual executive officer and the Chief Executive Officer, respectively.
+The amount of the annual bonus and, if applicable, Annual Equity Awards, for the executive officers and our Chief Executive Officer, determined by our Nomination and Compensation Committee and the Board of Directors, respectively, is dependent on the target bonus level and, if applicable, the target Annual Equity Awards level, pre-established for the individual executive officers and the Chief Executive Director by the Nomination and Compensation Committee and the Board of Directors, respectively, in combination with our actual performance relative to our internal budget for the past financial year, as approved by the Board of Directors each year, and the personal performance of the individual executive officer and the Chief Executive Officer, respectively.
 The annual bonuses are paid in arrears.
 Actual bonuses will not exceed target bonus levels as long as our budget for the relevant year has not been met, subject to exceptions which, if so, will be disclosed in this annual report.
 As a matter of policy, actual bonuses will be determined below target level in years that our budget is not met, unless specific circumstances require otherwise.
-The annual RSU awards are granted in arrears; these RSU's are time based with a three-year vesting period.
+The annual Annual Equity Awards are granted in arrears.
+The Annual Equity Awards are time based with a three-year vesting period, except the Annual Equity Awards to one executive officer, not being the Chief Executive Officer, which will vest after a three-year vesting period or at the end of the agreed employment term of the executive officer involved, whichever is the earlier.

-Other equity awards granted to our executive officers under the Company's equity incentive plan are subject to vesting criteria related to our performance relative to our internal budget or multiple-year planning, as approved by the Board of Directors each year, except the stock options granted in December 2008 which are solely subject to time-based vesting criteria in view of the unpredictable global economic situation at the time of granting those particular option awards.
+The Other Equity Awards granted to our executive officers under the Company's equity incentive plans are subject to vesting criteria related to our performance relative to our internal budget or multiple-year planning, as approved by the Board of Directors each year.
+However, the stock options granted in December 2008, which have all meanwhile vested, were solely subject to time-based vesting criteria in view of the unpredictable global economic situation at the time of granting those particular option awards.

-The restricted share units granted to our executive officers during 2010 and 2011 are all subject to vesting criteria related to our average performance over a number of years in order to promote and encourage good performance over a prolonged period of time.
+The Other Equity Awards granted to our executive officers during 2010, 2011 and 2012 are all subject to vesting criteria related to our average performance over a number of years in order to promote and encourage good performance over a prolonged period of time.
 All equity awards contain change of control provisions causing immediate vesting of all equity awards, to the extent not yet forfeited, in case of a change of control as defined in the respective equity award agreements as per customary practice.